-WFP said in a statement Tuesday that it will provide assistance to an additional 1.4 million people in the region this year.
+The WFP said in a statement Tuesday that it will provide assistance to an additional 1.4 million people in the region this year.

 It says operations in Guinea, Mauritania, and Sierra Leone began over the past three months.
 New assistance programs in Liberia, Burkina Faso, and Senegal will begin by September.

 The WFP says it is responding to increased fuel prices and poor harvests caused by droughts and floods.
 The agency is appealing for additional donations to help fund its efforts.